lnfernux/lnfernux.github.io/_posts/2022-10-26-MicrosoftSentinel-IPAllowlist.md

 ---
 layout: post
-title: IP Whitelisting in Microsoft Sentinel Playbooks
+title: IP Allowlisting in Microsoft Sentinel Playbooks
-subtitle: Quick introduction to IP Whitelisting in Microsoft Sentinel and some thoughts around how to (not) implement it.
+subtitle: Quick introduction to IP allowlisting in Microsoft Sentinel and some thoughts around how to (not) implement it.
 tags:
   - Cloud Security
   - Microsoft Sentinel